kvong/OSMC-Automation/README.md

 	* Variable playlist size based on time of day.
 		* Shorter playlist during night time.
 		* Longer playlist during day time.
-	* Shutdown time dependent on playlist size.
+	* Shutdown time dependent on playlist size and total episodes duration.
-	* Random-First-Fit Scheduling for minimal overlapping between playlists
+	* Random-First-Fit Scheduling for minimal overlapping between playlists.
+		* Record episodes as it is played instead of all at once.

 # Instruction:
 	* Simply put content of file in ~.kodi/userdata/